 “My advice would be to not have so many pets involved that it’s an overwhelming zoo,” says Heidi Hoffman of Pine and Forge Photography.
 “I would also suggest a pet attendant, someone who is familiar with the animals and can make sure they are well taken care of throughout the day.”

-Ashley Vela of Barking Vows pet handling service in Omaha agrees.
-Her tips:
+Ashley Vela of Barking Vows pet handling service in Omaha builds on that advice: